vindar/tgx/docs/intro_basic.md

 See also: \ref tgx::Image::set() "Image::set()", \ref tgx::Image::crop() "Image::crop()", \ref tgx::Image::getCrop() "Image::getCrop()", \ref tgx::Image::operator()() "Image::operator()", \ref tgx::Image::isValid() "Image::isValid()", \ref tgx::Image::setInvalid() "Image::setInvalid()", \ref tgx::Image::imageBox() "Image::imageBox()".

-@note Creating image/sub-image is very fast and cost free so the user should not refrain from creating Image/sub-images whenever needed !
+@note Creating image/sub-image is very fast and "cost free" so one should not refrain from creating Image/sub-images whenever needed !
 It is the most efficient solution to clip/restrict any drawing operation to a given (rectangular) region of an image.

 ---